Table of Contents[Hide][Show]

 I decided to go on a mission to figure out how to make sure my own kids (and myself) were getting enough vestibular stimulation.
 My research journey led to a lot of reading (and many follow-up questions… sorry Carol!).

 I realized from what I learned that as a child I probably didn’t spend as much time as I should have running, climbing, and hanging upside down, due to often being sick.
 Perhaps this was the reason I never liked activities that required balance or being upside down, like handstands.

 So, I set a goal to conquer those struggles and make sure my kids never experienced them.
 Which led to some interesting improvements to our house!

 (Also, before we go on, I want to clearly mention that I’m just a mom and not a doctor or specialist.
 I’m sharing from my own personal experience and research including podcast interviews with specialists.
-Children with specific sensory or vestibular issues should see a qualified specialist.
+Children with specific sensory processing disorders or vestibular issues should see a qualified specialist.
 I personally love and recommend Brain Harmony and they see patients virtually.)

 For kids who aren’t used to these activities or exhibit any fear or trouble doing them, it seems especially important to consult a specialist and to work up to increase activity slowly!